-At Portivene Un Mare di Sapori, a rustic little restaurant tucked into the side streets, where you really have to jostle for space, I had a splendid feast of the local fare.
+At Portivene Un Mare di Sapori, a rustic little restaurant tucked into the side streets, where you really have to jostle for space, I had a splendid feast.

 There were generous helpings of mussels and anchovies and to dust off the palate, a basil ice cream.

 15.00 Drive to Manarola in Cinque Terre (45 minutes)